resque/resque-loner/README.markdown

 Resque-Loner
 ======

-Resque-Loner is a plugin for defunkt/resque which adds unique jobs to resque.
-In each queue, there can be at most one UniqueJob with the same parameters.
+Resque-Loner is a plugin for defunkt/resque which adds unique jobs to resque: Only one job with the same payload per queue.

 Installation